HANDPICKED-PAINTING FLOWERS KETTLES YARD

 Winifred Nicholson White Campions 1945

-You might want to stop right here with Winifred Nicholson’s exceptional breezy flower painting, This exhibition has so many gorgeous interpretations of flowers it is hard to stop anywhere.
-Here is an exhibition to ssvour - even pictures by Henri Rousseau and Louise Bourgeois hang modestly. next to names unknown.
-But if here is The Cambridge Critique selection of some stunning pieces that can’t be missed - either here on line or in person.
+You might want to stop right here with Winifred Nicholson’s exceptional breezy flower painting.
+This exhibition has so many gorgeous interpretations of flowers it is hard to stop anywhere.
+Here is an exhibition to savour - even pictures by Henri Rousseau and Louise Bourgeois hang modestly next to names unknown.
+Here is The Cambridge Critique selection of some stunning pieces that can’t be missed - either here online or in person.

 Kitchen Table by Caroline Walker 2025